 Importantly, the full pressure tensor is evolved for each species, which allows some pressure anisotropy driven instabilities \citep{Gary_1993} to be retained, such as the firehose instability \citep{Walters_2024}, and with particular relevance to the current work, the Weibel instability.
 Previous work by \citet{Kuldinow_2025} employing the 10-moment system with a zero heat flux closure ($q_{jkl}=0$) demonstrated that the model can predict electron Weibel instability growth rates in the long wavelength and the strongly driven limits and accurately reproduces the high wavenumber cutoff, as well as the nonlinear saturation level, of the instability.

 Here, we use a closure that drives the system towards an isotropic pressure \citep{Wang_2015}

-where $p_\alpha=\delta_{jk}p_{jk,\alpha}/3$ is the scalar pressure and $\vta=\sqrt{2 p_\alpha/(n_\alpha m_\alpha)}$ is the thermal speed.
+where $p_\alpha=\delta_{lm}p_{lm,\alpha}/3$ is the scalar pressure and $\vta=\sqrt{2 p_\alpha/(n_\alpha m_\alpha)}$ is the thermal speed.
 The parameters $k_{0,\alpha}$ adjust the strength of the isotropization for each species.
+This isotropization closure is not derived to capture a specific kinetic process (in contrast to, e.g., the Hammett--Perkins closure \citep{HammettPerkins} for Landau damping), and the parameters $k_{0,\alpha}$ should therefore be regarded as free.
+However, by studying the parameters' effect in a controlled manner, they can be used to approximate selected aspects of kinetic physics.
+In particular, as discussed in Sec.~\ref{sec:reynolds}, they regulate the damping of flows and magnetic fields in the unmagnetized limit, allowing one to emulate effective kinetic dissipation.
+In addition, as we show in Appendix~\ref{app:weibel}, the closure parameter can also be tuned to reproduce key characteristics of the electron Weibel instability.
 While other closures for the heat flux are available in \gkyl, such as nonlocal \citep{Ng_2017} or gradient-based \citep{Ng_2020}, we choose the local relaxation closure for its explicit connection to dissipation and our ability to determine effective Reynolds numbers from the choice of the closure parameter.